JeroenSlobbe/Tutorials/DockerHardening/readme.md

   - **5a:** accessing user PII
   - **5b:** injecting malware on the front-page that users might download as the trust the website

-To simplify the hardening and attack examples, I assume no kernel exploit is currently available (I will addressing the security of the host platform in another write-up) and assume the attacker cannot modify the image.
+To simplify the hardening and attack examples, I assume no kernel exploit is currently available (I will address the security of the host platform in another write-up) and assume the attacker cannot modify the image.
 Although image signing is addressed as a hardening control, for the sake of time, I'm not taking supply chain attacks (package managers and image repositories) into account.
 For actual applications, you should!

 ### 2.1.
 Apply the principle of the least privilege